grahamrp/sods/gp_blogpost.md

 It's amazing what you can do in such a short space of time with R's ecosystem.
 From quickly building a predictive model using **caret** to making an easy to use and modern-looking web application with **shiny** and **shiny.semantic**.

 You can download the full code for the model-building and shiny app [here](https://github.com/grahamrp/sods).

+What's interesting is that the other Mango (Sam) took a totally different approach to the data and his Shiny app.
+Check out his post [here]()!

 ![App screenshot](app_pic.png)